eparra/zscaler-python-sdk/README.md

 # Zscaler Python SDK

 This is a Python SDK for Zscaler Internet Access (ZIA).
-This client library is designed to support the ZIA [API](https://help.zscaler.com/zia/about-api) and ZIA [Partner API](https://help.zscaler.com/zia/sd-wan-api-integration) (aka "SD-WAN" API) in ZIA 6.1 or newer.
-All API referecnes can be found here [[LINK](https://help.zscaler.com/zia/api)].  **PLEASE READ THE DOCUMENTATION BEFORE CONTACTING ZSCALER**
+This client library is designed to support the ZIA [API](https://help.zscaler.com/zia/zia-api) and ZIA [Partner API](https://help.zscaler.com/zia/sd-wan-api-integration) (aka "SD-WAN" API) in ZIA 6.1 or newer.
+All ZIA API references can be found here [[LINK](https://help.zscaler.com/zia/zia-api)].  **PLEASE READ THE DOCUMENTATION BEFORE CONTACTING ZSCALER**

 This SDK has been developed mainly using Python 3.8.2 on macOS (10.15.7) and Ubuntu 18.04.1 LTS (Bionic Beaver).